Georgie Hubbard

 First comes courage, then comes confidence

-Courage looks like putting your hand up to pitch an idea, offering your thoughts in a meeting, learning a new skill, seeking out a mentor, attending a networking event.
+We are entering a decade of change, and those of us who choose to be bold and brave will enter a season of opportunity.
+Having courage is no longer an option.
+It's essential.
+Courage looks like putting your hand up to pitch an idea, offering your thoughts in a meeting, seeking out a mentor.
 It's in these moments, when you choose to back yourself, that confidence begins to build.

 Competence